lijunray/Computer-Vision-Fall-2016/README.md

 - You can also put your images anywhere, but you should add `POSITIVE_DIRECTORY_PATH` and `NEGATIVE_DIRECTORY_PATH` to point to your directory's path.

+- There are 2 main methods in `Handle` class: `handle`, which creates a new classifier and test it, and `classify`, which fetches the existing classifiers and choose the first one directly to test it.
+But both of them use 10 positive images and 10 negative images.

 - The resource structure should be like below (pay attention to `positive` directory's path):

   <pre>